Active

 Consequence Design for Cooperation

-Cooperation in agent systems is not a property of the model — it is a property of the rules around the model.
+Cooperation in an AI workforce is not a property of the model — it is a property of the institution around the model.
 We map how different consequence regimes (proportional, progressive, all-or-nothing, regressive) shape cooperation, exploitation, and catastrophic failure, and identify the configurations where each regime quietly breaks.

 Mechanism DesignCooperationGame Theory